yyuqing-42/Kickstarter-Classification/README.md

 - pledged_per_backer: This feature tracks the mean amount of money (converted to USD) pledged by each individual backer.
 - percent_funded: This feature tracks the percentage of the goal amount achieved.

+We conducted in-depth data analysis, including checking for duplicates, missing values, and outliers.
+We also presented the data by including histograms, proportional tables, scatter plots, and bpxplots.

 ## Guiding Questions
 1. Which category is the most well-funded?